lambdal/deeplearning-benchmark/pytorch/README.md

 We provide some simply script to gather the results (everything in the results folder) to [CSV](https://github.com/lambdal/deeplearning-benchmark/blob/master/pytorch-train-throughput-fp32.csv) files for both training throughput and batch size.

 ```
-python scripts/compile_results_pytorch_throughput.py --precision fp32 --system all
-python scripts/compile_results_pytorch_throughput.py --precision fp16 --system all

-python scripts/compile_results_pytorch_bs.py --precision fp32 --system all
+python scripts/compile_results_pytorch.py --precision fp32 --system all
-python scripts/compile_results_pytorch_bs.py --precision fp16 --system all
+python scripts/compile_results_pytorch.py --precision fp16 --system all
 ```

 To gather your own benchmarks, you need to add your system to the `list_system`.
-For example, this is the line you need to add to the `compile_results_pytorch_throughput.py` script:
+For example, this is the line you need to add to the `compile_results_pytorch.py` script:

 ```
 # key: QuadroRTX8000_v1 as the config name